TripAdvisor Customer Review Analysis: MGM Grand Hotel and Casino

 Conclusion

-MGM Grand Hotel and Casino attracts the most visitors in July-October (the peak visitation is in July) and the least number of visitors in November-February (the least number of visitations occurs in February).
+MGM Grand Hotel and Casino attracts the most visitors in July-October (peak visitation is in July) and the least number of visitors in November-February (the least number of visitations occurs in February).
 The 4-star and 5-star reviews dominate all the reviews (they constitute about 60%) of the reviews.
 As expected, customers who gave 5-star ratings seemed very pleased with their experience.

 Customers who gave 1-star ratings had a fair amount of complaints ranging from the front desk staff to hot shower baths.
 Overall, the analyses suggest that visitors to the MGM Grand Hotel and Casino expressed an above-average or fairly positive experience.